Village of Pawling Pedestrian Plan, Pawling, New York

 - Regularly assess high-end speeding and identify locations for potential speed limit reductions, design changes, or enforcement programs.

-- Develop a local road safety action plan that includes a focus on reducing road departure crashes and reflects a Safe Systems approach.
+- Develop a local road safety action plan that reflects a Safe Systems approach.

 - Support projects that accommodate Automated Vehicle (AV) technology (consistent lane markings, sign retro-reflectivity, etc.); monitor trends in autonomous vehicles (including freight), understand best practices, and identify potential locations for AV testing.